CIRALabs/epp-pre-registration-verification/draft-ietf-epp-pre-registration-verification.md

 ## Error Handling

-[TBD]
+TBD

 ## Registration Timing Considerations

-[has to be quick, if too slow a timer must be defined to mark the registration verification as incomplete, need a specific workflow ]
+This process has to be quick, if too slow a timer must be defined to mark the registration verification as incomplete, need a specific workflow